aakashshahani/ScholarLens/README.md

 ### The analysis agent

-The core is an agent loop with tool use.
-Instead of a fixed pipeline (extract → summarize → done), the agent is given a set of tools and a goal, and it decides which tools to call, in what order, and when it's finished:
+The analysis pipeline fires all six report types concurrently via a thread pool — each is a targeted single-turn LLM call with a specific prompt.
+Same API cost as sequential, ~5x faster wall-clock time.
+The agentic pattern is reserved for contradiction detection and Q&A, where the model genuinely needs to discover what to examine rather than execute a known set of tasks.

 ```
 extract_pdf_text     →  pull and structure the paper's text